tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 If step 6 (Smig Feature Validation) failed, Step 7 to Step 10 are performed to configure Smig on both clusters:

-07. Create Smig Package on Destination Cluster – this step uses “smigdeploy.exe” on the destination cluster to create a smig package based on source cluster’s OS version.
+07. Create Smig Package on Destination Cluster – this step uses "smigdeploy.exe" on the destination cluster to create a smig package based on source cluster’s OS version.

 08. Copy Smig Package To Source Cluster – This step copies the package on the destination cluster created in step 7 to the source cluster